DevOpsPlayground/DPG-Meetups-Next.js/README.md

 </p>

 #### Step 2
-Garb your meetup.com username.
-Example of meetup.com username is highlighted in yellow below (in this example, it is just the user's name and surname):
+Grab your meetup.com username.
+An example of a meetup.com username is highlighted in yellow below (in this example, it is just the user's name and surname):

 <p align="center">
 <img width="1721" alt="Screenshot 2023-05-23 at 17 30 23" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/64ea6f09-e762-47a3-8b4d-48f11a933c0b">
 </p>

 #### Step 3
-Insert your meetup.com username into the username box like in the following example.
-Make sure to use any capital letters as required:
+Insert your meetup.com username into the username box as per the following example.
+Make sure to use capital letters as required:

 <p align="center">
 <img width="640" alt="Screenshot 2023-05-23 at 11 31 32" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/dd37b03c-2e64-46f0-917a-fdd00ac923bd">